alfonsoperez/alfonsoperez.github.io/_posts/2015-07-29-how-we-helped-a-social-network-get-funding.markdown

 > No cats died during the course of this story, nor the intention was to harm the company in any way, it was just for the lulz

-This beggins with me going *WTF?!?!* on a Facebook post of an old friend promoting a *unusual* social network (can't say more as I think it's the only one of it's kind).
+This one begins with me going *WTF?!?!* on a Facebook post of an old friend promoting a *unusual* social network (can't say more as I think it's the only one of it's kind).

 > \- Hey [@jacano35](https://twitter.com/jacano35), I have an idea, how about if we troll these guys a little?
 > \- Yeah, sure, why not?